Mind-Sports-Games/playstrategy-bot/wiki/Configure-lichess-bot.md

 will precede the `go` command to start thinking with `sd 5`.
 The other `go_commands` list above for UCI engines (`nodes` and `movetime`) are not valid for XBoard engines and will detrimentally affect their time control.

 ## External moves
-- `polyglot`: Tell lichess-bot whether your bot should use an opening book.
+- `polyglot`: Tell playstrategy-bot whether your bot should use an opening book.
 Multiple books can be specified for each chess variant.
     - `enabled`: Whether to use the book at all.
     - `book`: A nested list of books.
 The next indented line should list a chess variant (`standard`, `3check`, `horde`, etc.) followed on succeeding indented lines with paths to the book files.
 See `config.yml.default` for examples.
     - `min_weight`: The minimum weight or quality a move must have if it is to have a chance of being selected.
 If a move cannot be found that has at least this weight, no move will be selected.